InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-10-Predicting_used_car_prices.md

 <h4>Why is this type of problem so difficult to solve?</h4>

+George Akerloff, Joseph Stiglitz and Michael Spence won the 2001 Nobel Memorial Prize in Economic Sciences based on their paper, "The Market for 'Lemons': Quality Uncertainty and the Market Mechanism", published in the Quarterly Journal of Economics.
+The problem of finding a fair price for a used car as modeled as a game of assymetric information that the seller will win in a majority of cases.
+It is the assymetry of information about the used car that makes this such a difficult problem to solve.

+Several laws have been passed since the publication of the paper.
+The Magnuson–Moss Warranty Act (P.L.
+93-637) is a federal law that protects consumers by requiring if a product has a warranty, the warranty must comply with the act.

 <h2>Step 1: Look at the data: box plots, histograms, head of the data, data summaries</h2>
 We will begin by looking at boxplots of the data:<br>